krushnakant241/kkdevops/README.md

-# Purpose - Auto deployment on live and staging with QA team.
+# DevOps_Task_1 - Auto deployment on live and staging with QA team.

 ## To complete this task I have already installed git, github, docker and jenkins(with sudo privileged) and follow 2 step as per below.